Astrology A sociologist plans to conduct a survey to estimate the... | Channels for Pearson+

 1

-Determine the formula for the required sample size when estimating a population proportion.
-The formula is: , where is the z-score corresponding to the confidence level, is the estimated proportion, and is the margin of error.
+Step 1: Start by identifying the formula for determining the required sample size for estimating a population proportion.
+The formula is: , where 'n' is the sample size, 'Z' is the z-score corresponding to the desired confidence level, 'p' is the estimated proportion, and 'E' is the margin of error.

-Identify the values given in the problem: the confidence level is 99%, so the z-score corresponding to this level is approximately 2.576.
-The margin of error is 4%, or 0.04.
-From the previous survey, the estimated proportion is 0.26.
+Step 2: For a 99% confidence level, find the z-score.
+The z-score for a 99% confidence level is approximately 2.576.
+This value is derived from the standard normal distribution table.

+Step 3: Since nothing is known about the percentage to be estimated, assume the most conservative estimate for 'p', which is 0.5.
+This maximizes the product , ensuring the largest sample size.

 Verified video answer for a similar problem: